rehman-00001/tiny-dropdown/README.md

 ## Properties

 `placeHolder` - Placeholder text for the dropdown.
-By default it shows: "Select an option".
+By default it shows: "Select an option". <br>
 `options` - An array of options for the dropdown menu.
 Items can either be Strings or Objects.
-In case of objects, the property **"label"** is **mandatory**.
+In case of objects, the property **"label"** is **mandatory**. <br>
 `label` - A function which is executed on every object in "options" array.
-Returned value is a string representing that object is shown in the UI.
+Returned value is a string representing that object is shown in the UI. <br>
 `selectedIndex` - If any option has to be selected initially, pass the index of that option as "selectedIndex".
-It will be marked as selected.
+It will be marked as selected. <br>
 `onSelect()` - A handler function which will be called when user selects any option from the dropdown menu.
-Input parameters: selectedOption, selectedIndex
+Input parameters: selectedOption, selectedIndex <br>
 `visibleOptions` - Defines the number of options that are visible without the need of scrolling down.
 By default 8 items are visible.

 ## Available Scripts